 Odutola moved to Northern California from Nigeria at the age of five, and later relocated to Alabama when her father, a chemist, took a job there.
 Feeling isolated in her new environment, Odutola began to draw more frequently.
-She went on to study art at the University of Alabama, Huntsville, where the foundations of her labor-intensive style emerged.
+She went on to study art at the University of Alabama, Huntsville, where the foundations of her on to study art at the University of Alabam labor-intensive style emerged.